Belandil/Script-xerXes/README.md

 BY USING THIS SCRIPT YOU UNDERSTAND AND ARE RESPONSIBLE OF THE CONSEQUENCES IF THINGS GOES WRONG.

 # Description
+Shortly : This script gives you the first picture of the machine that you want to analyse.

 Thanks to nmap, xerXes.sh discovers services and their potentials weaknesses on a targeted machine with searchsploit.

-It enumerates for you directories on a web server and open in a firefox browser directories found.
+It enumerates for you directories on a web server and open in a Firefox browser directories found.

-It stores reports.
-It is a script and reports are supposed to be checked if some informations are missing.
+It creates local directory and stores reportsinside.
+It is a script so that why reports are also supposed to be checked if some informations are missing.
-Shortly : it simplify your tests

 By the way, if some cases of utilisation are missing, or working wired, please let me know.

-I have lot of ideas to improve the script, but missing time those days.
+I have lot of ideas to improve the script, but missing time by those time.

 Thanks to using it and have fun on CTF machines !